 Goals and Objectives

-The goals of the Men of Color Initiative are the following
+Goals of the Men of Color Initiative

 - Strengthen the secondary-to-higher education pipeline to enable many more black and brown male students to attend college;